 ‘No deanery is perfect but I will never regret my decision to leave ….. to come to the East Midlands ‘ Comment from trainee survey

-New for 2019, the East Midlands region will be piloting flexible portfolio training posts for new ST3s.
+The East Midlands region will be piloting flexible portfolio training posts for new ST3s in 2020.
 This scheme will protect one day a week, or the time equivalent across the year for professional development in medical education.
-This fantastic opportunity will be available to applicants in Acute, Respiratory, Geriatric, Renal* and Endocrine & Diabetes medicine.
+This fantastic opportunity will be available to applicants in Acute, Geriatric and Respiratory medicine.

 These national training numbers, which do not require any extra eligibility or interview criteria, offer the opportunity for trainees to engage in project work, for a minimum of one year that can aid their professional development and meet the necessary general professional capabilities required of the modern physician.